covr-care/api-interview/README.md

 The expected number of hours is 43.

+# Part 3

+We would like you count how many days in February 2025 have no hours worked.

+The expected number is 1.

 ## Running server

 It is important that the server is started from the `server` directory in order for the server to find the `interview.db` sqlite file.